 Determine in advance whether you will decide on the roles (debaters or spectators) or whether you will leave this to the students.
 If you choose for the latter, divide the whole group into smaller groups prior to the session.
 Have each group designate a debater.

 Each group should be given the topic of the debate and/or statement that needs to be defended or contradicted, and/or the viewpoint from which this should take place.
-Each group should prepare the debate for several minutes.
+Give each group some time to prepare for the debate.

 After the preparation, the debaters will be called forwards or to the inner circle, after which the debate starts.
 It may be a good idea to appoint a moderator, or to take on this role yourself.